squidarth/squidarth.github.io/_posts/2019-04-14-ergodicity-animated.md

 <h2>Conclusion</h2>

-It's pretty counterintuitive that playing a game like this, which each *turn* has a positive expected value, would in the long run eventually result in ruin.
+It's pretty counterintuitive that playing a game like this, in which each *turn* has a positive expected value, would in the long run eventually result in ruin.
 Hopefully these animations help show visually that very different outcomes occur in this game when a many people play the game a small number of times (*ensemble-averaging*) and when a single individual plays the game many times